Bachelor’s Degree Requirements

 Upper Division Requirement

-- Certification of graduation writing competence will be transferable from one CSU campus to another.
-However, students must pass the UDWPE at the campus at which they are enrolled.
+Note: Certification of graduation writing competence will be transferable from one CSU campus to another.
+However, students must pass the GWAR at the campus at which they are matriculated.

 - Grade Point Average Requirement.